EOSC-synergy/mypipline.sqaaas/README.md

 │   └── translated.py
 ├── plotting
 │   ├── matplotlib_plotter.py
+│   ├── plot_styles
+│   │   └── report_style.mplstyle
 │   ├── plotter.py
 │   └── supported_output_format.py
 └── printing
     └── printer.py
 ```

+### Matplotlib Custom Plot Styles

+Files with file ending `.mplstyle` contain styling information for _Matplotlib_
+plots.
+An example Matplotlib plot style template called `style_template.mplstyle` is
+created with the `init`-command of the _HIFIS-Surveyval_ framework.
+These files can be put in a folder called `custom_plot_styles`.
+Custom plot style files that are generally used within the framework need to be
+put into folder `hifis_surveyval/plotting/plot_styles/`.
+Plots created with _Matplotlib_ accept a `kwargs`-argument `plot_style_name`
+which chooses which plot style to use for the plot.
+Styles in folder `custom_plot_styles` have precedence over styles in folder
+`hifis_surveyval/plotting/plot_styles/` if they have the same name.

 ## Resources